brotherclone/DoubleSpeak/README.md

 # DoubleSpeak
 ##_DO , _U , _OB , _OO , _LE, _SE , _PE , _EE , _EK,

-is a phoneme Synthsesizer built with Arduino Uno and GinSing.
+is a phoneme Synthesizer built with Arduino Uno and GinSing.

 ##Requirements